simongapp/xmos_usb_mems_interface/Readme.md

 # XMOS USB - MEMS microphone array audio interface
 Hardware and firmware files for a MEMS microphones USB audio interface based on the XMOS XUF216.
 Allows to connect up to  16 microphones and provides the option to cascade multiple base boards.

+This work was done as part of my master's thesis at the TU Berlin, Department of Engineering Acoustics [https://www.akustik.tu-berlin.de/menue/home/parameter/en/](https://www.akustik.tu-berlin.de/menue/home/parameter/en/).
+The system was evaluated with the Acoular Framework for beamforming [http://www.acoular.org/](http://www.acoular.org/).

 <img src="https://github.com/simongapp/xmos_usb_mems_interface/blob/master/images/IMG_5449.JPG">

 ## Features